 Eventually he showed up.

 Our day in the Atlas was a fitting end to a fabulous "see and ski" trip.
-Many thanks to the McKinleys for doing the heavy lifting of putting it together.
+Many thanks to the McKinleys for putting it together.

 To return, click your "back" button.